resource-watch/slate/source/includes/api/_favourites.md

 -H "Authorization: Bearer <your-token>"
 ```

-You can also retrieve all data about the resources just including the query parameter "include=true" in the request.
+You can also retrieve all data about the resources by including the query parameter "include=true" in the request.

 ```shell
 curl -X GET https://api.resourcewatch.org/v1/favourite?include=true \
 -H "Authorization: Bearer <your-token>"
 ```

-## Get favourite by id
+## Get favorite by id

-This endpoint returns the favourite with id of the param.
-If the favourite belongs to other user or not exist, the endpoint returns 400.
+This endpoint returns the favorite with id of the param.
+If the favorite belongs to other user or not exist, the endpoint returns 400.

-> To get the favourite by id, you have to do a GET:
+> To get the favorite by id, you have to do a GET request:

 ```shell